LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 ===================

 This section provides details about the Mesh Blueprint.
 Lots of them.
+These docs provide the main reference for all of the components of the Mesh Blueprint protocol and details about :ref:`examples` that are included in the Conduit Blueprint Library.

-We don't have a Mesh Blueprint tutorial yet, if you are looking to wrap your mind around the basic mechanics of describing a mesh, you may want to start by reviewing the :ref:`detailed_uniform_example` and exploring the other :ref:`examples` included in the blueprint library.
+Conduit docs don't have a Mesh Blueprint tutorial yet, if you are looking to wrap your mind around the basic mechanics of describing a mesh:

+* The Ascent tutorial includes section on `creating Meshes using Conduit <https://ascent.readthedocs.io/en/latest/Tutorial_Intro_Conduit_Blueprint.html>`_.
+This is the best reference for getting started and includes C++ and Python code examples.

+* The :ref:`complete_uniform_example` at the end of this section shows you how to create and save a uniform grid to a file which VisIt and `Ascent's Replay utility <https://ascent.readthedocs.io/en/latest/Utilities.html?highlight=replay#replay>`_ can read.

+* The :ref:`examples` section details functions that to generate several flavors of exemplar meshes.